chungus84/express-rock-paper-scissors-challenge/README.md

 As a DFAT member
 So that I can enjoy myself away from the daily grind
 I would like to be able to play rock/paper/scissors

+As a DFAT member
+So I can play rock/paper/scissors
+I would like to be able to select my move

+As a DFAT member
+So I can play rock/paper/scissors
+The computer will select at random, their move

+As a DFAT member
+So I can play rock/paper/scissors the winner will be determine by comparing my move to the computer's

 ```

 Hints on functionality